-By Ivan Ilic, General Technical Applications Manager, EW Nutrition
+By Ivan Ilic, Global Manager Technical Product Applications, EW Nutrition

 It has been a rough couple of years for the world.
 And from climate change to war, all negative impacts have reverberated down to feed millers.